 On June 18th, Governor Newsom issued a statewide order which require Californias to wear a face covering or mask when they are in high-risk situations, including waiting for or riding public transit.
 Effective immediately, masks or face coverings are now required on all GCTD fixed route and paratransit vehicles.
 Face coverings are important in helping stop the spread of COVID-19.

 Public Transportation is an Essential Service and Will Continue to Operate to the Furthest Extent Possible

 Public transportation is an essential service and will continue to operate to the furthest extent possible.
-In order to better comply with social distancing requirements on the bus, please reserve travel to essential, life sustaining trips only such as essential work duties, medical related appointments, and grocery store visits.
-Otherwise, please adhere to the order and stay home.
-Fore more information and details about ther order (available in Spanish) visit the VC Emergency page here.
-We must all do our part.
+In order to better comply with social distancing requirements on the bus, please reserve travel to essential trips, or those listed as aproved activities in the latest Stay Well VC order, as ammended on May 20, 2020.
+Fore more information and details about ther order visit the VC Emergency page here.

 No Fare Collection on Fixed Route Buses and Rear Door Boardings

 Effective March 19, 2020, fixed route bus service will forgo fare collection until further notice.
 All passengers are advised to use rear doors when possible.
 Front doors are reserved for people with disabilities.

 Effective March 19, 2020, the District's administration office will be closed to the public until further notice.
 Lost and Found items can be retrived by appointment only, please call 805-483-3959, dial 0 for Operator.
 Customers can continue to communicate via the call center, the website's comments page, and social media.